ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ```sh
 java -jar semantic_publishing_benchmark-*.jar test.properties
 ```
+*Note: appropriate value for java maximum heap size may be required, e.g. -Xmx4096m*

 ###Results
 Results of the benchmark are saved to three types of log files :